Divine-Mods/divinityunbound/README.md

 Space Time Amalgamator - Combines Celestium Dust, Unholy Dust, and Space Dust to create Liquid Space Time.
 Needs power.

+Wormhole Transporter - Creates a localized wormhole that is linked to another transporter.
+Can move Items, Liquids, and Energy.
+Use an Import or Export card to link to another wormhole.

+### Wormhole Transporter

+Simple example using the Wormhole Transporter:
+You have 2 chests that you want to move items between across some distance.

+- Place a Wormhole Transporter on each chest.
+- Take an Import Card and Shift+Right Click **on the Wormhole Transporter you want to take from** to save the coordinates to the card.
+- Place the Import Card with the saved coords **into the Wormhole Transporter you want to move items to.**
+- Place a **blank Export Card into the Wormhole Transporter you want to take from** to start extracting items.

+Items are now being extracted into the first Wormhole Transporter with the blank Export Card, then they are automatically pulled into the
+Wormhole Transporter with the linked Import Card, and finally the Transporter with the linked Import Card is pushing into the chest it is placed on.

+You can achieve the same goal by using a linked Export Card and a blank Import Card instead.

+**You only need 1 linked card within the system**

+A linked Export Card will _pull_ from the neighboring block and _push_ to the linked Wormhole Transporter.

+A linked Import Card will _push_ from the neighboring block and _pull_ from the linked Wormhole Transporter.

 ### Block Upgrades

 There are currently speed and quantity upgrades available